dyerlab/DLMatrix/README.md

 # DLMatrix

-Swift Package for vector and matrix operations.
+A swift package for vector and matrix operations.